 Údarás na Gaeltachta are responsible for coordinating the language planning process in the Gaeltacht.
 Since the Gaeltacht Act 2012 was enacted, the Gaeltacht has been divided into 26 various areas which are called Gaeltacht Language Planning Areas (LPT).
 According to the Act, the community in every LPT must prepare a language plan for their own area so that it can be recognised as a Gaeltacht area.

-As well as the Gaeltacht Language Planning Areas, three Gaeltacht towns have been recognised that could receive a status as Gaeltacht Service Towns (BSG).
+As well as the Gaeltacht Language Planning Areas, three Gaeltacht towns are recognised as Gaeltacht Service Towns (BSG).

-Click here to see the language plans that have been approved to date.
+You can look at the language plans that have been approved so far here.

-As well as the 26 LPTs and 3 BSGs, there are 13 towns that sit just outside the Gaeltacht, that can be recognised as Gaeltacht Service Towns.
-There are also five areas outside of the Gaeltacht that are in the process of being recognised as Irish Language Networks; three areas have been recognised by the Department of Culture, Heritage and the Gaeltacht, and two are located in the North of Ireland.
+As well as the 26 LPTs and three BSGs, there are 13 towns that sit just outside the Gaeltacht, that can be recognised as Gaeltacht Service Towns.
+There are also five areas outside of the Gaeltacht that are recognised as Irish Language Networks; three areas have been recognised by the Department of Tourism, Culture, Arts, Gaeltacht, Sport and Media, and two are located in the North of Ireland.

 Foras na Gaeilge are responsible for coordinating the language planning process outside the Gaeltacht.
 More information regarding the language planning process outside of the Gaeltacht can be found at Gaelphobal.